Available Projects

 Our lab has developed a vision-based machine learning (neural network) prototype that provides auditory feedback to visually impaired users to help them keep within the designated safe crossing zones at pedestrian intersections.
 Users wear a smartphone on a lanyard around their neck, and activate the feedback when they are ready to cross.
 However, to make the prototype useful in practice, additional training data should be collected and labeled, and several design issues need to be addressed:

-1. The lanyard naturally sways from side to side due to the user's motion.
+The lanyard naturally sways from side to side due to the user’s motion.
 Therefore, image capture must be sensitive to the gait cycle timing so as to avoid biasing the feedback as a result of this sway.
 Ideally, this can be done by acquisition of images at the mid-point of the swing, as determined by reading the IMU, or otherwise, by training the system to compensate for the angle of the smartphone.
+When the neural network is uncertain of the user’s orientation relative to the intersection crossing, possibly because of significant occlusion of the view, we would like to make use of IMU data to estimate the change in orientation since the last output from the vision-based process.
+In this manner, the system can continue providing useful feedback, rather than having to report a failure condition, or remaining silent.
+Since the system is intended to be integrated as a component of our Autour app, the crossing assistance feedback could be activated automatically every time the user approaches an intersection.
+If such an “auto-start” feature is enabled, it will be necessary to carry out additional training of an intersection-detection network, possibly combined with GPS data, to determine proximity to known intersections.

 Development of a new haptic interface for the feet